Remembering

 Tip Sheets:

-Anniversaries bring renewed memories.
+The yearly date of an MVI can bring renewed memories.
+Individuals and communities often honor this annual event with both private and public observances.
 One purpose of memorial events is to maintain the natural human attachment that continues after death and to bring together people who loved and cared about those injured or killed.
-Complex feelings can be evoked as each anniversary comes and goes.
+Complex feelings can be evoked as this date comes and goes each year.

 Tip Sheets: